 Employers can apply for a tax card on behalf of a foreign employee

-The employer can apply for a tax card on behalf of the employee.
-The person who applies must have the required access in Altinn.
+- The employer can apply for a tax card on behalf of the employee.
+The person who applies must have the required Access to Altinn.

 In addition to RF-1355, the employer must enclose the employee’s verified passport and the employment contract or a written confirmation of the work assignments in Norway.

-Please note that the employee is not exempted from meeting in person at the tax office for identification.
+Please note that the employee is not exempt from meeting in person at the tax office for identification.